jiwoosong/FeatKPN-LDCT-enhancement/README.md

 3. Adjust `--data_path` and `--subject_path` arguments if using a different directory.

 ### Anatomical Segmentation Model Preparation
-The LAP loss uses a pre-trained head CT segmentation model: [Fully Automated Segmentation of Head CT Neuroanatomy Using Deep Learning](https://doi.org/10.1148/ryai.2020190183).
+The anatomical loss uses a pre-trained model: [Fully Automated Segmentation of Head CT Neuroanatomy Using Deep Learning](https://doi.org/10.1148/ryai.2020190183).
-This project is implemented in [github page](https://github.com/jasonccai/HeadCTSegmentation) with Tensorflow.
+And the author release this project in [github page](https://github.com/jasonccai/HeadCTSegmentation) with Tensorflow.

 So we re-implement this project into pytorch.
 Download the [converted model weight](https://1drv.ms/u/c/7ecb33c3ddef116b/ETvrNGKp4utIhgp--vaTf0EBqNVP2QVE7AYwAbv0QP8ecg?e=iZYhgz) and place it in `Model/Anatomical_Segmentation/`.